-Know what you are willing to risk before you ever invest.
+Know what you are willing to risk before you ever enter a trade.
 This rule is the basic tenet of living to trade another day.
-If you don't risk too much of your account in any single investment today then you know you will have enough in your account tomorrow - even if you lose money on your trades today - to place another trade.
-In other words it is not sound investing practice to put all your money into any one or two investments.
-Because you never know what is going to happen in the market you never want to risk everything you have on one position.
+If you don't risk too much of your account in any trade today, you know you will have enough in your account tomorrow-even if you lose money on your trades today-to place another trade.
+In other words, it is not sound investing practice to put all your money into any one or two trades.
+Because you never know what is going to happen in the market, you never want to risk everything you have on one position.

-The first thing you have to do is determine what percentage of your account you are willing to lose in any one investment.
-Once you have decided that, the rest is a simple maths formula.
-Most investors feel comfortable risking approximately 2 percent of their total account balance in any one investment.
-Whilst this is a general rule of thumb, you will need to determine how aggressive or conservative you want to be in your individual risks.
-If you want to be more aggressive you would risk a larger percentage of your account in any one investment.
-If you want to be more conservative you would risk a smaller percentage of your account in any one investment.
-It is up to you to determine how much you are willing to risk, but we will say one thing: avoid going to either extreme.
-If you want to be more aggressive then consider risking 2 to 5 percent in any one trade.
-If you want to be more conservative then consider risking 1 to 2 percent in any one trade.
-If you risk too much you probably won't be around to trade another day much longer.
-If you risk too little you probably won't make very much money in your investing.
+The first thing you have to do is determine what percentage of your account you are willing to lose in any one trade.
+Once you have decided that, the rest is a simple math formula.
+Most investors feel comfortable risking approximately 2 percent of their total account balance in any one trade.
+While this is a general rule of thumb, you will need to determine how aggressive or conservative you want to be in your individual account.
+If you want to be more aggressive, you would risk a larger percentage of your account in any one trade.
+If you want to be more conservative, you would risk a smaller percentage of your account in any one trade.
+It is up to you to determine how much you are willing to risk, but we will say one thing-avoid going to either extreme.
+If you want to be more aggressive, consider risking 2 to 5 percent in any one trade.
+If you want to be more conservative, consider risking 1 to 2 percent in any one trade.
+If you risk too much, you probably won't be around to trade another day much longer.
+If you risk too little, you probably won't make very much money in your investing.

-Once you have determined the percentage of your account that you feel comfortable risking, all you have to do is pop that number into the following equation:
+Once you have determined the percentage of your account you feel comfortable risking, all you have to do is plug that number into the following equation:

-Account balance × risk percentage = amount at risk
+Account balance / risk percentage = amount at risk

 Here is an example of how this would work.
-Imagine that you have an account balance of £50,000 and that you would like to risk 2 percent of your account in any one investment.
-If you pop these numbers into the equation, you will see you should not risk more than £1,000 in any one trade.
+Imagine that you have an account balance of \$50,000 and that you would like to risk 2 percent of your account in any one trade.
+If you plug these numbers into the equation, you will see you should not risk more than \$1,000 in any one trade.